Mesothelioma and Navy Veterans

 What is the Navy settlement for mesothelioma?

 An out-of-court settlement allows Navy veterans to get mesothelioma legal compensation without a trial.
-You may possibly receive millions of dollars from mesothelioma settlements.
+You may possibly receive $1 million or more from mesothelioma settlements.

 • $40.1 million to a veteran from Washington